Racass/ChocoBat/README.md

 ### ls

-I always get confuse if I'm on a windows or linux environment and end up using "ls" on windows.
-So I created a .bat file that will simply call dir everytime I ask for ls on windows.
+I always get confuse if I'm on a Windows or Linux environment and end up using "ls" on Windows.
+So I created a .bat file that will simply call dir every time I ask for ls on Windows.
 That's all.

 ### offspring

 I love to use C:\git to put all my git repositories.
-It's simple, and I always knows where to look.
+It's simple, and I always know where to look.
 So this command will check if C:\git exists, if not will create the directory.
 After that will execute "git clone" to the link provided.

 #### Parameters